BlakeJC94/vim-convict/README.md

 Plug 'BlakeJC94/vim-convict'
 ```

+## Issues
+If any errors are encountered (or you would like to make a feature request), raise an issue on the
+repository so we can discuss.
+Pull requests are also welcomed

 ## Development
 The `main` branch is reserved for releases and should be considered stable.
 Changes should occur in
 the `dev` branch, which will periodically be merged into `main`.